• Skip to primary navigation

 Magik>

-partner now points to a procedure that’s waiting for the p_partner parameter but has fixed the p_hero parameter’s value to be Batman.
+partner now points to a procedure that’s waiting for the p_partner argument but has fixed the p_hero parameter’s value to be Batman.

 So far so good.
 Let’s carry on.